Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 4.5

-Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of megabytes per second) that can be transferred past the external memory interface in one second.
-It's calculated by multiplying the card's interface width by its memory clock speed.
-In the case of DDR type RAM, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of information (measured in MB per second) that can be transported past the external memory interface in one second.
+It is worked out by multiplying the bus width by its memory clock speed.
+If the card has DDR memory, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
-This figure is worked out by multiplying the total texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed per second.
+This number is worked out by multiplying the total number of texture units of the card by the core clock speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in a second.

 Display Prices